DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - An integrity model📝
     - it is based on 📝predetermining the set or domain (i.e., a list) of objects that a subject can access.
     - Foundation of noninterference conceptual theories
-        - **Noninterference** is the concept of limiting the actions of a subject at a higher security level so that they do not affect the system state or the actions of a subject at a lower security level.
 - 🔴**Sutherland Model**:
     - Focuses on preventing 📝interference in support of integrity
     - Focus is on Integrity📝